awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

 **Note**
  Before using this API, you must call the `GetDataEndpoint` API to get an endpoint\.
 You then specify the endpoint in your `PutMedia` request\.

- In the request, you use the HTTP headers to provide parameter information, for example, stream name, time stamp, and whether the time stamp value is absolute or relative to when the producer started recording\.
+ In the request, you use the HTTP headers to provide parameter information, for example, stream name, timestamp, and whether the timestamp value is absolute or relative to when the producer started recording\.
 You use the request body to send the media data\.
 Kinesis Video Streams supports only the Matroska \(MKV\) container format for sending media data using this API\.

 You have the following options for sending data using this API:
 + Send media data in real time: For example, a security camera can send frames in real time as it generates them\.
 This approach minimizes the latency between the video recording and data sent on the wire\.
 This is referred to as a continuous producer\.
 In this case, a consumer application can read the stream in real time or when needed\.